 Often one of the biggest roadblocks to actually reaching orgasm, for instance, is that we’re so worried about it.
-In order to really achieve an orgasm (as I talked about here, and as I go into much more depth, with more tips, in The Good Girl’s Guide to Great Sex), you have to just let the waves take over you.
+In order to really achieve an orgasm (as I talked about in my post on orgasm, and as I go into much more depth, with more tips, in The Good Girl’s Guide to Great Sex), you have to just let the waves take over you.
 If you’re constantly thinking, “am I there yet?
 Will I?
 Will it happen?”, it won’t.
 The waves can’t take over if you’re thinking too much.

 So great sex means you need to turn off the constant dialogue in your head.
 And that’s hard.